How To Change OK Google to Something Else

 Method 1 – Using the Open Mic+ App

 Next, launch the Open Mic+ app.
-Open Mic+ has been pulled from the Google Play store by the developer, but it is still available on Amazon.
+Open Mic+ is no longer available on the Google Play store, but it is still available on Amazon.
 (If you don’t already have the Amazon App Store app installed, you will need to install that first in order to get the Open Mic+ app.)

 Open the Open Mic+ app, and you’ll see the beginning screen.
 Tap on the preferences sliders to open the settings dialog.